Section 1. Purpose and findings.

 (1) The person’s use of cannabis off the job and away from the workplace.

-(2) An employer-required drug screening test that has found the person to have nonpsychoactive cannabis metabolites in their hair, blood, urine, or other bodily fluids.
+(2) An employer-required drug screening test that has found the person to have non-psychoactive cannabis metabolites in their hair, blood, urine, or other bodily fluids.

 (d) This section does not preempt federal laws requiring applicants or employees to be tested for controlled substances, including laws and regulations requiring applicants or employees to be tested, or the manner in which they are tested, as a condition of employment, receiving federal funding or federal licensing-related benefits, or entering into a federal contract.

-(e) (1) Except as provided in this section, neither the state nor any of its political subdivisions may impose any penalty or deny any benefit or entitlement for conduct permitted under this chapter or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older.
+(f) (1) Except as provided in this section, neither the state nor any of its political subdivisions may impose any penalty or deny any benefit or entitlement for conduct permitted under this chapter or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older.

 (2) Except as provided in this section, neither the state nor any of its political subdivisions may deny a driver’s license, a professional license, housing assistance, social services, or other benefits based on cannabis use or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older.

-(g) For the purposes of medical care, including organ and tissue transplants, the use of cannabis does not constitute the use of an illicit substance or otherwise disqualify a person from needed medical care and may only be considered with respect to evidence-based clinical criteria.
+(h) For the purposes of medical care, including organ and tissue transplants, the use of cannabis does not constitute the use of an illicit substance or otherwise disqualify a person from needed medical care and may only be considered with respect to evidence-based clinical criteria.

-(i) No state or local agency, and no employee or agent of any state or local agency, may:
+(j) No state or local agency, and no employee or agent of any state or local agency, may:

 (1) restrict, revoke, suspend, or otherwise infringe upon a person’s right to own, purchase, or possess a firearm, ammunition, or any related firearms certification based solely on the person's possession, use, or purchase of cannabis, or for other actions allowed by this chapter; or

-Section 10.
+Section 11.
 Lawful operation of cannabis-related facilities.

-(a) Notwithstanding any other provision of law, the following acts, when performed by a cannabis establishment with a current, valid registration, or a person 21 years of age or older who is acting in his or her capacity as an owner, employee, or agent of a cannabis establishment, are not unlawful and shall not be an offense under [State] law or be a basis for seizure or forfeiture of assets under [State] law: Engaging in any activities involving cannabis, cannabis accessories, or cannabis products if the person conducting the activities has obtained a current, valid registration to operate a cannabis establishment or is acting in his or her capacity as an owner, employee, or agent of a registered cannabis establishment, and the activities are within the scope of activities allowed by the department for that type of cannabis establishment.
+(a) Notwithstanding any other provision of law, the following acts, when performed by a cannabis establishment with a current, valid license, or a person 21 years of age or older who is acting in his or her capacity as an owner, employee, or agent of a cannabis establishment, are not unlawful and shall not be an offense under [State] law or be a basis for seizure or forfeiture of assets under [State] law:

 (b) Nothing in this section prevents the imposition of penalties for violating this chapter or rules adopted by the department or localities pursuant to this chapter.

-Section 12.
+Section 13.
 Occupational licensing.

 (a) A holder of a professional or occupational license may not be subject to professional discipline for providing advice or services related to cannabis establishments or applications to operate cannabis establishments on the basis that cannabis is illegal under federal law.